 - 5th graders create slideshows in teams for units of studies and also complete projects independently.
 For example, summarizing a novel they read and researching the primary culture in the book.
 Students take the facts they learned and finding examples in the novel that supported the fact.
 This helps drive home that fiction and non-fiction go together; they’re not opposites.
 Finally, students write an opinion paragraph in their PowerPoint presentation.

-- Practice keyboarding to be prepared for the state standards testing on computers.
+- Practice keyboarding starts in 3rd grade to be prepared for the state standards testing on computers.
+Learn about Typing Class!.

 - Each 6th grader has full use of their own school-provided Google Chrome laptop for the school year.